 I’ve shared a list of cold hardy vegetables before but I wanted to go further today and talk about varieties (PIN the ‘cool season & cold hardy crop list’ for later).
 Just like certain vegetables can handle the summer heat better, certain ones can handle frosts or snow better than others.
 For example lettuce isn’t a vegetable that you would think is hardy but there are ones that I’ve harvested after the snow and even overwintered like ‘Winter Density’.

-Here’s a list of vegetables that can handle frosts and snow.
 Where I’ve had experience I’ve also written specific varieties (there are more- please comment to contribute with your experiences 🙂 )

 - Cabbages: January King, Deadon, Danish Ballhead

 - Brussel Sprouts: Most can handle frosts & snow

 - Cauliflower: Snowcrown (fall), Purple Cape (-10C/14F), Galleon (Overwintering)

 - Sprouting Broccoli

 - Corn Salad/Mache

 - Kale: Red Russian, Blue Scotch, Winterbor, Redbor (lacinato handled light snow early in the season but not prolonged exposure).

 - Leeks: Tadorna, Bandit, I’ve had some Bleu de Solaise overwinter in mild winters.